Back to blogs

 Data preparation typically involves gathering, labeling, normalizing and formatting data—a time and resource intensive process.
 It also relies on humans to catch and label mistakes, which can lead to unpredictable or biased outcomes.

-With SeekrFlow’s principle alignment technology, you can align a generalist model to the high-level industry principles, values, or regulations of a specific domain with minimal human intervention.
+With SeekrFlow’s autonomous data creation workflow, you can align a generalist model to the high-level industry principles, values, or regulations of a specific domain with minimal human intervention.
 The result is a fine-tuned specialist model that adheres to these principles and boosts the effectiveness of RAG at runtime.

 This unique approach streamlines the model customization process so businesses can realize the true value of AI faster.